rbrecheisen/DesktopAppTemplate/README.md

 the CSV data.
 Once the CSV data is loaded, it should be made available to the app in a centralized manner.
 How?
 For this we need a data model hierarchy.
 Perhaps a singleton DataManager?

+## Thoughts

+How should I use plugins?
+There can be plugins for everything but then it becomes very cumbersome to keep them in sync and let them interact with each other.
+Think of plugins as larger system modules.
+Take the Mosamatic Desktop application: what modules can you think of?
+Loading and analyzing CSV data could be one such module.
+It contains everything to load CSV data, process it and visualize it.
+That would be a single plugin.
+Or not?
+Same for Excel data.
+Actually, Excel and CSV could be part of the same plugin.
+It's just tabular data (with support for multiple file extensions, e.g., SPSS data).
+These plugins can be mirrored in the core and UI.
+If you look at Mosamatic Desktop, we can envision plugins for different tasks, e.g., an DicomImagePlugin (as opposed to TablePlugin).
+The DicomImagePlugin allows loading of individual DICOM images as well as complete scans.
+The DicomImageAnonymizationPlugin allows anonymization of DICOM images.

+Should I use a plugin-based system?
+How often are you going to need it?
+You're argument is that you want to offer the tool for free but may ask people to give you money for developing custom plugins.
+A plugin in that sense should be independent and work without any interference from other plugins.